A-sleh/Student-Institute-Management/Front-End/README.md

     - [X] show all classes we have and we can filter it by ( grade and gender) -- https://localhost:7279/Teacher/class/1
 Day 12 :
-    - [] Add teacher total salary in teacher details page and remaining salary
+    - [X] Add teacher total salary in teacher details page and remaining salary <------- needed to fetch bills to subtrackt it from total salary
-    - []